stereum-dev/ethereum-node-web-docs/docs/02-guides/04-operation/exit-keys.md

 ## Exit all keys from a validator client

 1. Enter the Staking page in Stereum
-2. Make sure you have selected the correct validator client (if you should run multiple)
+2. Make sure you have selected the correct validator client (if you should run multiple on one server)
-3. Locate the validator client command to "Withdraw & Exit All Keys".
-Click it!
+3. Locate the validator client command to "Withdraw & Exit All Keys" and click it

 ![ExitAndWithdrawalMulti1](../../../../../../static/screenshots/guides/exit-and-withdrawal-key/exit-and-withdrawal-key-multi-1.png)